 Having a built-in customer base helps, but it isn’t a guarantee for success

 One of the hardest parts of running an eCommerce business is driving traffic to your site.
-I see this happen a lot with maketers who either start out on Etsy and want to build their own Shopify store, or are trying to decide whether they should launch on Etsy and Shopify.
+I see this happen a lot with marketers who either start out on Etsy and want to build their own Shopify store or are trying to decide whether they should launch on Etsy and Shopify.

 For years dropshipping businesses have been talking about building Shopify stores and how much money they made without holding inventory.
 However, they’re not talking about the money spent on Facebook ads or how much profit they actually made at the end of the day.
 There are a lot of beginners out there that don’t fully understand that Shopify is nothing more than a system to help you run your business.

 It’s stories like these that make me so passionate about what I do and why it’s so important that I keep it real with you by sharing the not-so-glamorous side of eCommerce.

 What got you here won’t get your there